chelbyrhoades/lurker/README.md

 ## Getting the Results
 All results, other than tfidf matrix, are displayed in the 'report.txt' document.
-The tfidf matrix is in the terminal for now.
-I was trying to put it in a separate file, but got errors.
+The tfidf matrix is in the terminal for now (in case of error) but it is also in 'matrix.csv'.
+The matrix is sorted into docIDs.

 This matrix is formed thanks to the sklearn library.
 I'm not sure how in depth I need to be with the tfidf matrix, so I created a separate file in order to show that I know how it works and what the score means.

 ## Usage